 Is now a good time to invest?

 Here’s the short answer: Yes ... but yesterday probably would have been even better.

 Because every single day you wait could cost Future You about $100.
 That’s like having $4 deducted from your bank account every single hour of every single day.
 Or taking a pay cut of more than $17 an hour.
 Or giving up about $3,000 in income every month.
 Um, no, thank you.
 (Here’s how we calculated that.)

 This is thanks, primarily, to two things: First, the market has historically trended upward over the long term.
 And second, the power of compounding.
-That’s what happens if your investments earn money, and then that money earns you even more money.
+That’s what happens when your investments have the chance to earn money, and then that money has the chance to earn you even more money.
 And so on.